pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 _complies_ with certain agreed-upon principles.
 But the word _compliance_, to me, conveys more of a heavy-handed, top-down sort of idea, and promotes exclusivity over inclusivity.
-I think that for us over the past year this argument has been more of a distraction that has kept us from actually discovering more what the Scholarly Commons is all about.
-From my viewpoint, the Scholarly Commons is much more about _enabling interactions_ and the _contributions_ that result from those interactions.
+I think that for us over the past year this argument has been more of a distraction that has kept us from discovering more what the Scholarly Commons is all about.
+From my viewpoint, the Scholarly Commons is more about _enabling interactions_ and the _contributions_ that result from those interactions.
 We're either commoning or we're not.
 The things we're working with either fit together or they don't.
 A better word for this type of interactivity might be <dfn id="def:compatibility">compatibility</dfn>, which, in a telecommunications context, means 'the capability of two or more items or components of equipment or material to exist or function in the same system or environment without mutual interference.'[^compatibility] We use and build upon resources that are compatible with our manner of working.
 Otherwise, we just don't use them.
 They just don't fit.
 There is no place to put them.
 They interfere with progress.

 Notwithstanding all this, the main track of this workshop was designed to lead participants through an exercise of 'compliance checking' existing tools to see